aherbert/gdsc-smlm/docs/analysis_plugins.rst

        Note: Single colour LUTs vary the intensity of the colour from 50% to 100% to provide identification of the order.

+   * - Line width
+     - Specify the line width.
+Use zero to draw lines with a 1 pixel stroke width regardless of the magnification.

 .. index:: drawing cluster centroids